fluxcd/helm-controller/README.md

   [notification-controller][])
 * Built-in Kustomize compatible Helm post renderer, providing support for strategic merge, JSON 6902 and images patches
+* Supports detecting and correcting in-cluster changes compared to the desired state of the Helm release

 ## Guides